 The single-machine-workshop is run in an open garage.

-If you want to discuss a project and don’t mind waiting upto six months for a print-run, please write in.
+If you want to discuss a project and don’t mind waiting upto a month for a print-run, please write in.
 If you wish to come by and take in the grease-oil-ink smell yourself, the nonexistent doors to the printery are open.